Behavioral Science Workshop: Working with Centene to Improve Patient Care

 Medical professionals live busy lives, so when the folks at Centene decided to come to a behavioral science workshop for two days, we wanted to make sure the visit was well worth the effort.
 It went so well, we thought we’d share some highlights to give our readers an impression of what work we do at the Center for Advanced Hindsight (CAH) and the kind of activities that can be expected from one of our workshops.

 First, a little about our partner.
 Centene is a diverse, multi-national healthcare enterprise which works with government sponsored healthcare programs, focusing on under-insured and uninsured individuals, to provide a wide range of services and health insurance coverage.
 Since its inception in 1984, Centene has grown to become a Fortune 500 company that services 32 states in the US and 3 international markets, managing care for over 15 million members.
-As part of their innovative mission, they’ve partnered with the Center for Advanced Hindsight (CAH) to utilize behavioral science techniques to continue improving their services for the health and wellbeing of their members.
+Check out Centene’s Facebook page if you want to learn more about their initiatives.
+As part of their innovative mission, Centene has partnered with the Center for Advanced Hindsight (CAH) to utilize behavioral science techniques to continue improving their services for the health and wellbeing of their members.

 The goal of Centene’s visit to CAH was to get a glimpse of how we conduct research using the principles of behavioral science and to share ideas that align with their research interests going forward in order to maximize impact.
 To this end, we created two days of talks, activities, and discussions around some of the research we’ve conducted, highlighting major factors that contribute to health-related behaviors and some of the difficulties people face when making decisions about their health.